 USA Pear Crop Statistics

-- There are currently more than 1,600 pear growers in Oregon and Washington
+- There are currently nearly 900 pear growers in Washington and Oregon

 - Washington’s fresh pear production is the largest in the United States